 Very often, the first sign of battery trouble is when your car won’t start.
 But how do you tell if it is caused by the car battery not charging, or if it’s something else?

-Sometimes, the problem is not with the battery itself, but with how it gets its charge.
+Sometimes, when it comes to battery charging issues, the problem is not with the battery itself, but with how it gets its charge.

 Cars have gotten a lot more complicated electrically over the years.
-When it comes to charging the battery though, it hasn't really changed.
+When it comes to charging the battery though, the basic premise of how it happens hasn’t really changed.

 When the engine starts turning, the alternator is driven by a belt that converts mechanic power to electrical power.
 This power is used to charge the battery, and to provide all of the power necessary to run things like the headlights, interior lights, the radio, and all other accessories.